statsig-io/docs/docs/autotune/introduction.md

 | Identifies Best Variant    | Yes        | Yes                           | No                               | No                                       |
 | Consistent User Assignment | Yes        | No                            | No                               | No                                       |

-## Implementing Autotunes
+## Implementing Autotune

 Implementing an Autotune is as simple as checking an experiment in Statsig.
 After initialization, or on server SDKs, this comes with sub-millisecond latency.

-Autotunes have a JSON config associated with each variant, which will be returned by the SDK and can be used to modify elements of your webpage (e.g. an image URL or button color), or simply identify the variant so that you know which code to use.
+Autotune will have a JSON config associated with each variant, which will be returned by the SDK and can be used to modify elements of your webpage (e.g. an image URL or button color), or simply identify the variant so that you know which code to use.

-## When to use Autotunes
+## When to use Autotune

 Autotune has two major differences from A/B testing (Statsig Experiments):